abossenbroek/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation

+## Learning Rate
+We initially tried a learning rate of 0.004.
+We noted that with this learning rate the first epoch would have an loss around 0.9.
+In the second epoch it would jump to 1.2 and subsequent epochs even higher before going down.
+To reduce this oscillation we reduced the learning rate to 0.001.
+This caused the initial epoch to have a slightly higher average error but subsequent epochs would consistently decrease.

+Learning rate of 0.001 and 50 epochs lead to a final cross entry loss of 0.1501 Learning rate of 0.0005 and 80 epochs lead to a final cross entropy loss of 0.1081.

+Epoch  149     Average cross entropy loss: 0.1168 at lr 0.0001

+with learning rate 0.00005 and 292 epochs
+Epoch  292     Average cross entropy loss: 0.1247

 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).